Deep dive

 Not every legal metric should be a KPI.
 For a KPI to be effective and meaningful, it should be:

-1. Relevant.
-It must align with business objectives, strategies, or critical success factors.
-If your company prioritizes revenue acceleration, contract cycle times should be a KPI.
+1. Relevant: It must align with business objectives, strategies, or critical success factors.
+Contract cycle times should be a KPI if your company prioritizes revenue acceleration.
 Also, sub-department KPIs should be customized to each respective domain.

-5. Actionable.
-Avoid vanity metrics.
+5. Actionable: Avoid vanity metrics.
 The KPI should provide insights that can drive actions or decisions.
-If a KPI doesn't change how your team acts, it may not be useful.
+If a KPI doesn't change how your team acts, it may not be helpful.

-7. Realistic.
-While aiming high for improvement is good, KPIs should also be goals your team can genuinely meet.
+7. Realistic: While aiming for improvement is good, KPIs should also be goals your team can genuinely meet.
 Setting unrealistic KPIs can have the unintended effect of demotivating teams.

 Tracking KPIs effectively requires a structured approach.
 Many legal teams start with manual tracking—updating spreadsheets, compiling reports, and reviewing email logs—but this approach is time-consuming and prone to human error.
 As legal operations become more complex, automation becomes essential.

-• Standardize KPI tracking and reporting: Define consistent data collection methods for each source (including setting up automation or integrations as needed), create or identify templates for reporting, and establish historical benchmarks to measure progress.
+• Standardize KPI tracking and reporting: Define consistent data collection methods for each source (including setting up automation or integrations as needed), create or identify reporting templates, and establish historical benchmarks to measure progress.

-• Embrace continuous improvement: By routinely analyzing data, your legal team can optimize performance over time.
-This might include using machine learning or predictive analytics to identify opportunities for improvement or regularly soliciting feedback from stakeholders.
+• Embrace continuous improvement: Your legal team can optimize performance over time by routinely analyzing data.
+This might include using machine learning or predictive analytics to identify improvement opportunities or regularly soliciting stakeholder feedback.

 A powerful legal intake and matter management solution centralizes all legal work in one place.
 It enables your team and internal stakeholders to: